preedok/BE-WhataApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 WhatsApp Rest API is server api that used in WhatsApp .
-This server manage all function and endpoint in telegram app such as create, add , update and delete message.
+This server manage all function and endpoint in WhatsApp such as create, add , update and delete message.
 Authentication about login, register and getting profile info also edit profile as well.

 ### Built With